dibyendumajumdar/programming/pureandimpure.md

 Conversely if a system is throw-away and will not change over time, then less investment in design is obviously appropriate.

-## Loosely Coupled System
+## Modularity and Loose Coupling
-One of the approaches to create a system that is change friendly is compose it out of loosely coupled components.
+The main approach to creating a system that is change friendly is compose it out of loosely coupled components.
+This is not a new concept.
+Breaking a system into components (modules) was recommended by [David Parnas back in 1972](https://www.cs.umd.edu/class/spring2003/cmsc838p/Design/criteria.pdf).

-But there is a misunderstanding of what loosely coupled means.
-For some purists, loosely coupled means that components must be physically separate, communicating via messaging only.
+There is a misunderstanding oabout what loose coupling means.
+For some purists, loose coupling means that components must be physically separate processes, communicating via messaging only.
 This was the approach taken by the J2EE architecture which has now fallen out of favour.

-The question of how loose coupling is to be achieved is quite a tricky one.
-It can be achieved in a system where the code executes within the same process by adopting a design where components have defined interfaces and there is a defined hierarchy of components.
+Loose coupling can be achieved in a system where all the code executes inside one monolithic process by adopting a design where components have defined interfaces and there is a defined hierarchy of components.
 See [talks by John Lakos](https://www.youtube.com/watch?v=QjFpKJ8Xx78) on how to design software in this way.
-Eventually though there may come a need to make some components remote, perhaps to allow horizontal scalability.
-The trick is deciding which components should be remote and which local.

-However if you can get away with a system that has a monolithic process within which all components execute then such a design is preferable as it is simpler.

 ## Pragmatic Design
 Design decisions need to be pragmatic.
 An approach that works if you have adopted an agile development process is to start with simplest